necromeo/s3-tool/README.md

 - `delete-key`: USE WITH EXTREME CAUTION!
 Deletes a given key...
 - `download`: Downloads a key or series of keys
 - `list-keys`: Lists keys according to a given prefix
+- `list-keys-v2`: Lists keys using S3 client.
+Allows for using a delimiter to limit the output to "subfolders"
 - `upload`: Uploads a single file or multiple files.

 ## `s3-tool change-permissions`